 The Pathways to Prosperity Network develops career pathways that span grades 9-14, enabling students to transition smoothly through high school, into higher education, and onto family-supporting careers—particularly in high-demand sectors like information technology, health care, and advanced manufacturing.

-The network's 11 participating states engage regional employers and educators in building a system of pathways that are designed to launch young people into initial careers, while leaving open the prospect of further education.
+The Network's states and regions engage regional employers and educators in building a system of pathways that are designed to launch young people into initial careers, while leaving open the prospect of further education.

 While pathways include either a comprehensive high school program of study or a career academy within a high school, all programs employ four key implementation strategies: